Justin Bieber Criticized For Using Diddy’s Tribute To Kim Porter To Promote His Clothing Line

 Bieber added that his original intention was to highlight Diddy’s clothes, a camel-colored outfit similar to the hoodies and sweatpants available on thehouseofdrew.com.

-The performer encountered additional backlash on Monday for carrying out an April Fool’s joke that implied he and wife Hailey Baldwin were having a child.
+The performer encountered additional backlash on Monday for carrying out an April Fools’ Day joke that implied he and wife Hailey Baldwin were having a child.

 Bieber posted three different ultrasound photos on Instagram, including a set of photos showing Baldwin with doctors touching her stomach.